Aromatic sulfonation: Stoichiometry and mechanism

 In contrast to aromatic nitration and most other electrophilic aromatic substitutions this reaction is reversible.
 Sulfonation takes place in concentrated acidic conditions and desulfonation is the mode of action in a dilute hot aqueous acid.
 The reaction is very useful in protecting the aromatic system because of this reversibility.
 Due to their electron withdrawing effects, sulfonate protecting groups can be used to prevent electrophilic aromatic substitution.
 They can also be installed as directing groups to affect the position where a substitution may take place.

 Specialized sulfonation methods

 Many method have been developed for introducing sulfonate groups aside from direction sulfonation.

-Piria reaction

-A classic named reaction is the Piria reaction (Raffaele Piria, 1851) in which nitrobenzene is reacted with a metal bisulfite forming an aminosulfonic acid as a result of combined nitro group reduction and sulfonation.
+A classic named reaction is the Piria reaction (Raffaele Piria, 1851) in which nitrobenzene is treated with a metal bisulfite forming an aminosulfonic acid as a result of combined nitro group reduction and sulfonation.

-Tyrer sulfonation process

-In the Tyrer sulfonation process (1917), at some time of technological importance, benzene vapor is led through a vessel containing 90% sulfuric acid the temperature of which is increased from 100 to 180°C. Water and benzene are continuously removed in a condenser and the benzene layer fed back to the vessel.
+In the Tyrer sulfonation process (1917), at some time of technological importance, benzene vapor is led through a vessel containing 90% sulfuric acid the temperature of which is increased from 100 to 180°C. Water and benzene are continuously removed and the benzene fed back to the vessel.
 In this way an 80% yield is obtained.